TOPOFGR/react-intl-hooks/README.md

 ##### Value

-The number to be formatted into the user locale.
+The number to be formatted to the user locale.

 ##### Options (optional)

-Object containing formating options of the number to be translated.
+Object containing formatting options of the number to be translated.
 Each property is **optional**.

 ```typescript
 {